 God ordained this fruit producing law in the beginning, "And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself" (Gen. 1:11).
 The vine is called a "tree" (Ezek.
 15:2).
 It yields fruit after its kind and this fruit has "seed in itself."
 The grapes contain the juice in which is the seed.
 No tree on earth yields an alcoholic and intoxicating beverage.
 A tree is known by its fruit, and "a good tree cannot bring forth evil fruit" (Matt.
 7:18).
 The vine does not produce intoxicating wine that "at the last biteth like a serpent, and stingeth like an adder" (Prov.
 23:32).
 The fruit of the vine is not as "the poison of dragons, and the cruel venom of asps" (Deut.
-32:33); but it is mutritive and healthful, and may be safely taken by young
+32:33); but it is nutritive and healthful, and may be safely taken by young and old.

 Christ used this known and accepted fruit producing law to teach a spiritual lesson.
 "I am the vine, ye are the branches" (Jno.
 15:5).
 "Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me" (Jno.
 15:4).
-The fruit of the vine is produced on a branch in con-

-Christ in order to bear his fruit.
-The unfermented juice of the grape is produced on a branch which is in the vine, but the fermented and alcoholic wine vine" (Matt.
-26:29), and, "I will drink no more of the fruit of the vine" (Mk.
-14:25). is not and cannot be produced on a branch which is in the vine.
-If we sever grapes from the vine, press out the juice, and let fermentation produce alcoholic wine, this alcoholic wine is not the fruit of the vine.
-It is the fruit and product of fer-We must then find out what kind of a drink mentation.
-Jesus said, "The branch cannot bear fruit of itself, except it abide in the vine."
-If this fermented wine, produced out of contact with the vine, is the fruit of the vine, then we as "branches" can sever ourselves from Christ, "the vine," and still bear the fruit of Christ; but Christ used the natural impossibility to teach the spiritual impossibility, "No more can ye, except ye abide in me."
+The fruit of the vine is produced on a branch in contact with the vine.
+We must have contact with Christ in order to bear his fruit.
+The unfermented juice of the grape is produced on a branch which is in the vine, but the fermented and alcoholic wine is not and cannot be produced on a branch which is in the vine.
+If we sever grapes from the vine. press out the juice, and let fermentation produce alcoholic wine, this alcoholic wine is not the fruit of the vine.
+It is the fruit and product of fermentation.
+Jesus said.
+"The branch cannot bear fruit of itself, except it abide in the vine."
+If this fermented wine, produced out of contact with the vine, is the fruit of the vine, then we as "branches" can sever ourselves from Christ, "the vine." and still bear the fruit of Christ; but Christ used the natural impossibility to teach the spiritual impossibility, "No more can ye, except ye abide in me."
 Since Christ had said, "I am the vine" (Jno.
 15:5), he chose the "pure blood of the grape" (Deut.
 32:14) to be His blood (Matt.
 26: 28-29).

 The New Testament in Modern Speech By Weymouth renders it "the produce of the vine" (Matt.
 26:29; Mk.
 14:25).
-The Twentieth Century New Testament renders it in the same passage the "juice of the grape."
+The Twentieth Century New Testament renders it in the same passage the

+"juice of the grape."